-F-22 Raptors from the 3rd Wing and 477th Fighter Group participated in a close formation taxi, known as an “Elephant Walk,” last week at Joint Base Elmendorf-Richardson, Alaska.
+F-22 Raptors from the 3rd Wing and 477th Fighter Group participated in a close formation taxi, known as an “Elephant Walk,” in March 2019 at Joint Base Elmendorf-Richardson, Alaska.

 The 24 F-22 fighter jets were joined by C-17 Globemaster III transport and an E-3 Sentry, comprising the largest of its kind and including roughly 20 percent of the Air Force’s entire combat coded F-22 fleet, The Drive stated.